 5th Sunday of Lent or Judica

-Today is the 5th (and last) Sunday of Lent or Judica.
+3 April 2022 – Today is the 5th (and last) Sunday of Lent or Judica.
 Yes, you guessed it, still Tempus Clausum in Leipzig (no music allowed in mass) so no original cantata for this day.
-Which means I have to come up with a playlist for your enjoyment, with three cantatas with unknown first performance dates or occasions.
+Which means I have to come up with a playlist for your enjoyment, with two cantatas with unknown first performance dates or occasions.

 Only the aria remains of the cantata Bekennen will ich seinen Namen, BWV 200, dating from 1742.
 The piece was only discovered in 1924 and published in 1935.
 I've chosen the outstanding countertenor Andreas Scholl as performer of this aria.